List of John Deere tractors: 1960s: New generation of power

 In the late 1960s, Deere & Company pioneered the roll-over protection structure to protect the driver from injury in the event of a tractor roll-over.
 John Deere invited the competition to view a demonstration of its new Roll-Guard.
 Deere recommended that all tractors include this safety feature, and offered to share its design and test data with its competitors.
 Deere & Company also encouraged farmers to retro-fit their tractors with this safety feature, and offered roll guards at cost to farmers who wished to install them on their older new generation tractors.

 In 1968, nine new models appeared: the 820, 920, 1120, 1520, 2120, 2520, 4000, 4520, WA-14, and WA-17.
 The WA-14 and WA-17 were articulated four-wheel-drive tractors, built by Wagner under a no compete clause, which extended to 5 years after deere dropped the line. thus resulting in wagner going bankrupt.
 The 4520 was Deere & Company's first turbocharged tractor.
 The 3020 and 4020 were updated with new features, and the 5020 model had a drawbar power increase to an industry leading 141 hp.
-The 4000 was a high horsepower-to-weight tractor, designed to be a "runner" rather than a "lugger".
+The 4000 was a high Power-to-weight tractor, designed to be a "runner" rather than a "lugger".
 The 4000 used the same engine as the popular 4020, but weighed almost 1,000 lb less.
-According to Deere & Company, the 4000 could, in the same amount of time, pull a four-bottom plow fast enough to cover the same acreage as a 4020 pulling a five-bottom plow.
+According to Deere & Company, the 4000 could, in the same amount of time, pull a four-bottom plow fast enough to cover the same area as a 4020 pulling a five-bottom plow.
 The John Deere 4000 was also an economy tractor, providing the same horsepower as the 4020, with fewer features and smaller rear axles.